 A combination of IMPORTDATA and QUERY can give you a wider scope of data import capabilities.
 We’ve blogged about the Google Sheets Query Function and what you can do with it.
 For the rest, the CSV importer looks more practical.

 IMPORTDATA lacks any automation features.
 So, each time you need to update your imported CSV data, you’ll have to do it manually.
 The only way to automate importing purely in Google Sheets is to write a code using Google Apps Script.
 You may check out Stack Overflow and discover a code sample provided by one of the users.
 But should you?

-Coupler.io already has this feature implemented, and all you have to do is to pick the schedule for your automatic data re-import.
+Coupler.io already has this feature implemented.
+All you have to do is to toggle the automatic data refresh on and customize the schedule.

 We have a database system, which generates a CSV report.
 We’ve been inspired by the Railsware video: “How to track income” and decided to build our own real-time income monitor.
 For this, the data has to be updated as frequently as possible.

-Now, with the automatic re-import of your CSV data, your chart will update every hour, like this:
+Now, with the automatic data refresh, your chart will update every hour, like this: